Your Child’s Future Is Bright

 Depending on your child’s unique vision needs, your optometrist may suggest their eyes be examined more frequently.

 Eye Rx offers comprehensive eye exams for children aged 7 and up.
-Book your child’s next eye exam today by contacting our Chevy Chase office at (301) 841-6776 or our Washington D.C. office at (202) 659-2010 or filling out our contact form.
+Book your child’s next comprehensive eye exam today by contacting our Chevy Chase office or our Washington DC office or by booking an appointment online.

 We also welcome walk-in patients.